-Looking for the best email client for your Mac?
+Looking for the best Mac OS email client?
 Your search ends here.

 In this list, we’ll cover 12 of the best email clients for Mac.
 So you can find a Mac email client that’s right for you.

-Some are free Mac email clients.
+Some are free Mac email apps.
 Others offer a free trial.
 But each Mac email client best suits a specific user (or use case).

 Let’s dive in: